nightblade9/dungeons-of-the-sultanate/README.md

 c.d.d.DungeonsOfTheSultanateApplication  : No active profile set, falling back to 1 default profile: "default"
 ```

-It should show something like this (correct) if you've set the environment variable correctly in the run configuration:
+It should show something like this (correct):

 ```
 c.d.d.DungeonsOfTheSultanateApplication  : The following 1 profile is active: "dev"
 ```

+This project uses `System.setProperty` in `main` to set the default spring profile to `dev`.
+If this isn't working, make sure your `application-dev.yml` has the correct OAuth2 configuration.

+If you want to override this for some reason, you can manually specify a run configuration in IntelliJ IDEA: select the Run menu, then Run, edit the existing configuration, and under Environment Variables, specify `spring.profiles.active=dev`.

 # Architecture